mseppi/Peliarvostelusovellus/README.md

 # CSB Project1 branch

 This branch was made for [Cyber security base project 1](https://cybersecuritybase.mooc.fi/module-3.1).
-Goal of the project is to make a software with front-and backend with security flaws according to OWASP top ten list and fix them with report.
+Goal of the project is to make a software with security flaws according to OWASP top ten list and fix them with report.

 # Game Review Application